Kyriosity/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 Add here that argument combinations can matter and their MULTITYPE POLY (e.g. integer and floating point for the same calculation and even values).

-## DRY it - A<samp>SSERT</samp>
+## D<samp>RY</samp> it - A<samp>SSERT</samp>

-If we think *Arrange* to be the **X** axis of FERMENT then *Assert* must be **Y**.
+If *Arrange* could be the **X** axis of extension then *Assert* must be **Y**.
+(It looks so on the screen.)

 ### Keep It Single.
 Or Multiple?

-The widely adopted practice &mdash; one *Assert* per test method/test case &mdash; became the teaching and often a rule.
+The widely adopted practice &mdash; one *Assert* per test method/test case &mdash; became the teaching and often a written rule.

-Albeit the subject isn't always atomic.
+Albeit the subject isn't always atomic as it may seem.
 An _Act_ may assume many actions and the test result can be split.\
 For example, consider native methods as `string.IsNullOrWhitespace(..)` for either *Act* or *Assert*.

+Repeating arrangements for miscellaneous _Asserts_ is a growth steroid.
-Miscellaneous Asserts on the same premises (Assert) are PURE growth steroids.
-And there can be an even worse side effect - SALVO of a test fails.
+And there can be even a deeper negative side effect &mdash; a small error can trigger a salvo of failing tests.

-In the non-ideal world, units will still have dependencies and integration not structured to the IDEAL pyramid.
+Such a salute will hardly provide a clue but rather hide it in dependencies - inevitable even with granulated and isolated units and best-structured folders.

-<details><summary><ins>&nbsp;History teaches us that one FAIL REASON might be enough&nbsp;</ins></summary>
+<details><summary><ins>&nbsp;History teaches us that one fail might be enough to know...s&nbsp;</ins></summary>

 An anecdote tells that a DISTRESSED Napoleon why cannon were silent.
 The general was prompt to LIST seven reasons...